mchung/heroku-buildpack-wordpress/README.markdown

 The buildpack will detect a `Wordpress` app if a `wp-config.php` is located in the root directory.

 When the Wordpress instance starts up, it copies over several configuration files found in the `config` directory of [Wordpress on Heroku](http://github.com/mchung/wordpress-on-heroku).
 Since these files are stored in the Wordpress repo, they may be modified.
-For example, to remove the PHP-FPM status page (available at /status.html), remove the directive from `nginx.conf`.
+For example, to remove the PHP-FPM status page (available by default at /status.html), remove the directive from `nginx.conf.erb`.

-The `support` directory also contains a handful of compilation and deployment scripts to automate several processes which are used for maintenance and management (by @mchung).
+The `support` directory also contains a handful of compilation and deployment scripts to automate several processes, which are currently used for maintenance and management (by @mchung).

 * **package_nginx** - Used to compile and upload the latest version of Nginx to S3.
-* **package_php** - Used to compile and upload the latest version of PHP to S3
+* **package_php** - Used to compile and upload the latest version of PHP to S3.
 * **wordup** - Helper script.
 Used to create and destroy instances of Wordpress on Heroku.